Administrative Rule Updates: https://sosmt.gov/ARM/Notices/

 A partnership is an association of two or more people acting as co-owners of a for-profit business.
 Individuals may create a partnership by oral or written agreement.
 Under this arrangement, the partners share personal liability for all claims against the partnership, as well as share all profits and losses.
 Profits are taxed as personal income for each individual partner.

 A general partnership may register with the Secretary of State by filing an Application for Registration of Assumed Business Name.
 The filing fee is $20.
 A partnership agreement is generally maintained by the partnership itself.
 However, if you choose, you may file a partnership agreement with the Secretary of State’s Office once the application for registration of assumed business name has been filed and there is a $20 filing fee to record the agreement.
+Partnership Agreements may also be uploaded as Supporting Documents when filing the initial application form.

 A limited partnership is more closely regulated than a general partnership.
 There must be at least one general partner who manages the business and who is fully and personally responsible for claims against the business.
 In addition, there are investors who play no part in the management of the business and whose liability for the business is limited to the extent of their investment.